I started out my India tale with the worst part about the trip, so let’s get to the best part now, shall we?

 Of the many, many things that have happened since I last posted, one of the most significant is that I started a new job Nov.
 1. I went from a large company to a small, extremely fast-paced marketing agency.
 It has been a much-needed change in my life.
 On my second day on the job, I learned that I, along with all 170-ish of my coworkers, would be meeting in India in January.
 I’ve never traveled overseas, so visiting India was a baptism by fire of sorts into the world of international travel.
 While I have many pictures and stories from my trip, what I want to get written down now is what happened when it was time to leave India.
 It is a crazy story (at least, it will be to Westerners reading this) that is funny now, but was absolutely un-funny when it was happening.

 My company is based in Singapore, but our biggest office is in Coimbatore, Tamil Nadu, India.
 So, we all made our way to Coimbatore for a company meeting.
 No major airlines from the US will fly directly to Coimbatore (at least in economy class), as it is a relatively smaller city than the major ports.
 So, we had to fly to a major port (in this case, Mumbai) and then catch a domestic flight down to Coimbatore, which is in southern India.
 I had flown to Atlanta on the way out of the US to meet my colleague Katie, and she and I traveled together both going to and leaving India.
 Almost all North American employees of my company work from home, so most of us had never met each other before.
 The first time I met Katie was at the beginning of our trip, and we were travel buddies on our way into and out of India.
-I tell you, traveling with someone for 40+ hours straight is a way to get to know them.

 I had heard horror stories of trying to catch connecting flights in Mumbai when going domestic to international or vice-versa.
 I tried to avoid this when booking flights, but our options were limited so we went with a trip out of India that involved a flight from Coimbatore to Mumbai, a 2.5 hour layover in Mumbai, and then a flight out of the country.
 We were to fly to Amsterdam, then to Atlanta, then I was to leave Katie and fly to Austin.